 The amount of times in which you have cryotherapy sessions is dependent on the type of cryotherapy you’re using and what exactly you’re using it for.
 Most people who do cryotherapy for overall wellness and health typically do sessions 1-2 times per week.
-If you’re using cryotherapy to treat an injury, muscle aches and pains, or inflammation, then sometimes a client will do a cryotherapy session 2-4 times a week.
+If you’re using cryotherapy for an injury, muscle aches and pains, or inflammation, then consider 2-4 times a week.
 It’s useful to consult with your doctor or health professional to find out what is best for you.

 Is it Safe?

-It’s not surprising that stepping into a freezing chamber for several minutes can feel intimidating.
-While it’s extremely important to consult with your doctor before trying cryotherapy, or any new procedure, cryotherapy is generally safe for most people, excluding pregnant women and people with certain health issues.
-(Again, ask your doctor first!).
+It’s not surprising that stepping into freezing water for several minutes can feel intimidating.
+While it’s extremely important to consult with your doctor before trying cryotherapy, or any new procedure, cryotherapy is generally safe for most people, excluding those listed below.

-The first cryotherapy session may be unpleasant, but it will likely get better with each session.
+The first cryotherapy session may be unpleasant, but will likely get better with each session.

 Ask us about our Fire + Ice package that pair cold plunge with our infrared sauna services to achieve exhilarating results.